-After about five months of internship experience and three months of working full time for LeadIQ, I was given the opportunity to be in charge of my first event (with the help of my wonderful VP of Marketing & Growth, Ryan O'Hara of course).
+After about five months of internship experience and three months of working full time for LeadIQ, I was given the opportunity to be in charge of my first event.
 As a fresh college grad, I learned a ton about putting on an event.
 If a new college grad can put on their own an event, so can a sales rep.

 If you aren’t familiar with our RateMyPitch events, it’s an opportunity for sales reps to send in their cold emails and have them rated with feedback on how to improve before a live studio audience.
 Think of it like a sales version of American Idol, only hosted by Rishi Mathur instead of Ryan Seacrest.

 Panelists John Barrows, Nick Casale, Ashley Welsh, and Ryan O'Hara at RateMyPitch Boston.

 For this event we had people send in emails for a panel to rate live.
 It’s a lot of fun and you learn a ton.